 Due to the economic hardships presented by the COVID-19 pandemic, we obtained a loan from the Paycheck Protection Program ("PPP Loan") from the U.S. Small Business Administration ("SBA") pursuant to the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-We may not be entitled to forgiveness under state law for the PPP Loan which could negatively impact our cash flow.
+We are not entitled to forgiveness under state law for the PPP Loan which could negatively impact our cash flow.

-On May 6, 2020, the Company received a potentially forgivable loan from the SBA pursuant to the PPP enacted by Congress under the CARES Act, resulting in net proceeds of \$242,487.
+On May 6, 2020, the Company received a loan from the SBA pursuant to the PPP enacted by Congress under the CARES Act, resulting in net proceeds of \$242,487.
 To facilitate the PPP Loan, the Company entered into a note payable agreement with Santander Bank, N.A. as the lender.
-On March 26, 2021, the SBA forgave the PPP Loan in full.
+On March 26, 2021, the SBA forgave the PPP Loan in full and will not be taxed on the federal level.
+However, we will be taxed on the forgiveness of the proceeds under Florida tax law.